danyalshhd/Node-Basics/README.md

 3. caremerge3.js
 4. bonus.js

-with 'node' then a space '<filename>' which will start the server on "localhost:8080".
+with 'node' then a space 'filename' which will start the server on "localhost:8080".

 For each of the questions please hit url e.g